-The Board of Equalization hearings will be conducted in compliance with the Kenai Peninsula Borough Code of Ordinances and other applicable law.
+These board hearings will be conducted in compliance with the Kenai Peninsula Borough Code of Ordinances and other applicable law.
 All evidence to be considered must be submitted to the Borough Clerk pursuant to KPB 5.12.055.

 If the appellant is not present when his or her case is called, the material presented by the appellant and the assessor will nonetheless be considered and a decision made as provided by the Kenai Peninsula Borough ordinances.